gcrumpton-spartaglobal/testing-theaudiodb-with-jmeter/README.md

 This repo contains a mini-project to test TheAudioDB API (https://www.theaudiodb.com) to practice using JMeter.

 ## JMeter Setup
-Ensure you have JMeter installed, and then:
+Ensure you have JMeter installed and this repo cloned onto your system, and then:
 1. Open JMeter.
 2. Navigate to File -> Open and find the cloned 'testing-theaudiodb-with-jmeter' repo on your system.
-3. Select the 'Testing_TheAudioDB.jmx' file and click open.
+3. Select the 'Testing_TheAudioDB.jmx' file and click 'Open'.

 ## Docker Setup
 Ensure that the repo is your current working directory, and then: